Marijuana laws in Georgia state that a drug possession charge involving less than an ounce of marijuana is a misdemeanor. Penalties may include:

 What You Can Do

-If charged with Marijuana Possession or DUI of Drugs, you need to act quickly to consult an attorney.
-If you don’t you are facing serious penalties along with a suspension of you license.
+If charged with Marijuana Possession or DUI of Drugs, you need to act quickly to hire an attorney.
+If you don’t you are facing serious penalties including jail along with a suspension of your license.

-Call McCranie Law Firm at 912-DUI-ATTY to speak with an experienced Criminal Defense Attorney.
+Call The George McCranie Law Firm at 912-DUI-ATTY to schedule your Free consultation.